BitBagCommerce/SyliusPayUPlugin/README.md

 ## Overview

-This plugin integrated [PayU payments](https://www.payu.pl/) with Sylius based applications.
-After installing it you should be able to create a payment method for PayU gateway and enable its payments in your web store.
+The plugin integrates [PayU payments](https://www.payu.pl/) with Sylius based applications.
+After the installation you should be able to create a payment method for PayU gateway and enable its payments in your web store.

 ## Support